brianhigh/computing_bootcamp/R/r_sessions_fles_and_scripts.md

 * answer 'yes' when prompted, upon quitting your session
 * save your command history and workspace with R commands or menu choices

-Example: Save your command history to the current folder (as `Rhistory`):
+Example: Save your command history to the current folder (as `.Rhistory`):

 ```r